linhntaim/katniss/readme.md

 Define widgets of content for inserting into placeholders of any theme.

 Widgets in a placeholder are sortable; their orders can be changed.

+To edit list of placeholders, please edit the method `placeholders` in the class of home theme.

 Sample Widgets: